She Was Found Dead in the Woods. Her Family Doesn’t Buy ‘Suicide’ Claim.

 Ryan said Hopkinton Police were dispatched to Miller’s home just after 7 p.m. on April 17 after her mother’s call.
 Witness interviews and cell phone records indicate that a “physical altercation” between Miller and two teenagers—a boy and girl—occurred about an hour prior.
 Another female remained in a car during the fight, Ryan said.
 She said that Miller had a romantic relationship with one of the girls in the group.

 Officers at the scene noted that Miller had injuries consistent with being punched in the face and had blood on her lip.
-All the teenagers had left by the time Miller’s mom called the police so officers spoke to Miller then left to interview one of the teenage girls, Ryan said.
+All the teenagers had left by the time Miller’s mom called the cops so officers spoke to Miller then left to interview one of the teen girls, Ryan said.

-Ryan said that Miller’s mom went to bed at around 9:30 p.m. assuming that her daughter was also home.
+Miller’s mom went to bed at around 9:30 p.m. assuming that her daughter was home, Ryan said.
 But a health app on the teen’s phone later showed that, between 9 and 10 p.m, Miller walked about “1,316 steps, roughly the same distance from her home to the location where her body was found,” Ryan said.

 The next morning, Miller’s mom said, she was informed of her daughter’s death by police, who told her it was a suicide.
 Two days later, a spokeswoman from the Middlesex County District Attorney’s Office told local outlets the death was not considered suspicious.